| Okay, so how does that translate into

 proposed track design and isn’t much bigger than the ride’s

+original vehicle.
 Can’t we make our OWN track styles in RCT2 to go with our

 new custom coaster?
 Nope.
 Track images are all completely